IamnotTanzania/Code-list/typesofperson.md

 101. stealingcookies: Jester is getting mad about this. jk
 102. Young Gandalf: is very old
 103. DarkHeraldMage: wanted to pop in here but do not have time
+104. enzo: wow this person is active unlike the other staff
-104. Others: *writes in the issues section*
+105. Others: *writes in the issues section*